StratusLab/stratuslab.github.com/_posts/2013-03-19-docs-roadmap.md

 At their recent workshop, the StratusLab developers laid out the roadmap for the upcoming releases for May (13.05) and August (13.08).
-They've adopted a new architecture centered on [Couchbase][couchbase] as a distributed document database.
-Users will see a more scalable and robust infrastructure; administrators will appreciate simplified deployment and management.
+They've adopted a new architecture that will allow more scalable and robust StratusLab clouds while simplifying the deployment and management.

-The three high-level goals are:
+Despite some rather major changes, the command line interface will remain stable to avoid disruptions for users.
+The four high-level goals for these releases are:

 * Move to database-centered architecture,
+* Use libvirt directly for VM management, removing OpenNebula,
 * Use CIMI as our native REST API, and
 * Provide a management dashboard.
-These will be implemented gradually over the next two releases to minimize disruption for the administrators and users.

 In addition to these overarching goals, the roadmap contains a number of smaller changes that will improve the functionality of services and